Ohio: Indigenous settlement

-Indians in the Ohio Valley were greatly affected by the aggressive tactics of the Iroquois Confederation, based in central and western New York.
+Indians in the Ohio Valley were significantly affected by the aggressive tactics of the Iroquois Confederation, based in central and western New York.
 After the Beaver Wars in the mid-17th century, the Iroquois claimed much of the Ohio country as hunting and, more importantly, beaver-trapping ground.
-After the devastation of epidemics and war in the mid-17th century, which largely emptied the Ohio country of Indigenous people by the mid-to-late 17th century, the land gradually became repopulated by the mostly Algonquian.
-Many of these Ohio-country nations were multiethnic (sometimes multi-linguistic) societies born out of the earlier devastation brought about by disease, war, and subsequent social instability.
-They subsisted on agriculture (corn, sunflowers, beans, etc.) supplemented by seasonal hunts.
+The land gradually became repopulated by Algonquian people following a series of epidemics and war in the mid-17th century.
+Many of these nations were multi-ethnic (sometimes multi-linguistic) societies born out of the earlier devastation brought about by disease, war, and subsequent social instability.
+They subsisted on agriculture supplemented by seasonal hunts.
 By the 18th century, they were part of a larger global economy brought about by European entry into the fur trade.

 Some of the Indigenous nations that historically inhabited Ohio include the Iroquoian, (Note: Petun, Erie, Chonnonton, Wyandot, the Mingo Seneca and the Iroquois Confederacy) the Algonquian, (Note: Miami, Mascouten Lenape Shawnee and Odawa) and the Siouan.
-(Note: Mosopelea) Ohio country was also the site of Indian massacres, such as the Yellow Creek massacre and the Gnadenhutten massacre.
-After the War of 1812, when Natives suffered serious losses such as at Tippecanoe, most Native tribes either left Ohio or had to live on only limited reservations.
+(Note: Mosopelea) The region was also the site of Indian massacres, such as the Yellow Creek massacre and the Gnadenhutten massacre.
+After the War of 1812, when Natives suffered serious losses such as the Battle of Tippecanoe, most Native tribes either left Ohio or had to live on only limited reservations.
 By 1842, all remaining Natives were forced out of the state.